jaheyns/CfdOF/README.md

-However, in Linux, manual installation is required for OpenFOAM ([OpenCFD](https://openfoam.com/download) or [Foundation](https://openfoam.org/download/) versions), [Paraview](http://www.paraview.org/) and [GMSH](http://gmsh.info/) (optional).
-They should be installed using your distribution's package manager or the links above.
-The version packaged with some distributions does not include the build command 'wmake' and therefore cannot be used with the optional components 'HiSA' and 'cfMesh'.
+However, in Linux, manual installation is required for OpenFOAM ([OpenCFD](https://openfoam.com/download) or [Foundation](https://openfoam.org/download/) versions), [Paraview](http://www.paraview.org/) and [Gmsh](http://gmsh.info/) (optional).
+They should be installed using the links above or your distribution's package manager.
+Note, however, that the OpenFOAM packages bundled in some Linux distributions may be out of date or incomplete; for example, the standard Debian and Ubuntu packages do not include the build command 'wmake' and therefore cannot be used with the optional components 'HiSA' and 'cfMesh'.
+We therefore recommend installation of the packages supplied through the official websites above.

 Set the OpenFOAM install directory in the preferences panel - examples of typical install locations are /opt/openfoam8